logicly-au/docs.iar-dst.online/docs/older-adult/domains/older-adult-domain-2.rst

 **4 = Very significant current concerns about harm**

    a.
-Recent suicide attempt (within past 12 months) or current suicidal ideation, with intent, typically with a plan and means to carry out.
+Recent suicide attempt (within the past 12 months) or current suicidal ideation, with intent, typically with a plan and means to carry out the plan.
 Few or no protective factors.
 Limited or no future-orientated thinking.

    b.
 History of life-threatening self-injurious acts that are prominent in the current presentation.